Aarna (surname)

 Aarna is a predominantly Estonian surname.
-Notable people with the surname include:

 As of 1 January 2022, 65 men and 63 women have the surname Aarna in Estonia.
 Aarna ranks 1,475th for men and 1,730th for women in terms of surname distribution in the country.
 The surname Aarna is the most common in Põlva County, where 8.59 per 10,000 inhabitants of the county bear the surname.

-Notable people bearing the surname Aarna include:
+Notable people with the surname include: